HiImRook/accessible-pos-chain/README.md

 ## Architecture Highlights

+**TPI Consensus:**
+Three-Party Integrity is an original consensus mechanism.
+Three validators are selected per slot from a pool of participants, each independently computes a candidate block hash, compares for authenticity, and the highest-merit validator among those in agreement produces.
+No capital at stake.
+No computational race.
+Validator legitimacy is proven through block production, not handshake declarations.

 **Zero-Comment Code:**
 Self-documenting variable names eliminate need for comments.
 Complexity that requires explanation is unnecessary and just an extra layer of work.

 **In-Memory State:**
 Complete state management using HashMaps.
 No external database dependencies ensures sovereignty and auditability.

 **6-Hour Archive Segments:**
 Every 2,160 blocks, the retiring block range is written as a durable archive segment.
 This is the chain's long-term memory, not a restore checkpoint, but a permanent historical record.
 Peers handle live catch-up sync.
+This method replaces the planned "memory pruning" update.

 **Arweave Publication Sidecar:**
 After each verified local archive segment, a publication manifest is queued.
 A background task processes the queue every 5 minutes, uploading segments to Arweave as permanent off-chain storage.
-Prune correctness never depends on upload success — local durability always gates prune.
+Prune correctness never depends on upload success as local durability always gates prune.
 When VIPFS is ready, it replaces Arweave as the publication backend without touching validator logic.

 **Lock-Scoped Archive Generation:**
 Archive segment building, writing, and verification run without holding the chain state lock and without blocking the async runtime.
 File I/O is isolated via spawn_blocking, and the chain lock is only briefly acquired to clone the block range and, after success, to prune it.
 Duplicate concurrent archive attempts for the same segment are prevented by an in-memory guard.

 **Peer-Based Live Sync:**
-On startup, after validator quorum is confirmed, the node queries peers for their current head and fetches any missing blocks sequentially.
+On startup, the node queries peers for their current head and fetches any missing blocks sequentially.
 Production only begins after successful catch-up.
 Partial sync failure exits cleanly rather than allowing stale-state production.

 **Precise RPC Error Handling:**
 Malformed requests and mempool rejections return proper HTTP status codes with clear reasons rather than silently defaulting or always reporting success. /submit distinguishes accepted, duplicate, and full-mempool outcomes.